Percy Thomson

 Percy Thomson MBE (17 November 1884 – 24 August 1962) was a New Zealand lawyer and politician.
 He served as mayor of Stratford from 1929 to 1933, and again from 1938 to 1947.

 Early life and family

 Born in Dunedin on 17 November 1884, Thomson was the son of William Thomson and Elizabeth Sarah Thomson (née Halliwell).
 He received his secondary education in Dunedin and Sydney.

-Thomson moved to Hawera in 1900 to work as a clerk with his uncle, Herbert Theodore Halliwell, a lawyer.
+Thomson moved to Hāwera in 1900 to work as a clerk with his uncle, Herbert Theodore Halliwell, a lawyer.
 From 1950 to 1910, he was a clerk at Adams Brothers law firm in Dunedin, before entering legal practice himself in Stratford in 1910 under the firm of Halliwell and Thomson.

-On 8 April 1912, Thomson married Hilda Spence at the Presbyterian church, Hawera.
+On 8 April 1912, Thomson married Hilda Spence at the Presbyterian church, Hāwera.
 Together they had two daughters and five sons, one of whom David Thomson was a New Zealand politician of the National Party.